The spiritual leader of the

 In 2000, Himmatzoda was elected to the lower house of parliament as an IRPT member.
 He was reelected in 2005.

-When Said Abdullo Nuri died of cancer in 2006, Himmatzoda stepped down as party head to succeed him as IRPT's spiritual leader.
+Said Abdullo Nuri died of cancer in 2006, Himmatzoda stepped down as party head to succeed him as IRPT's spiritual leader.
 He protested strongly against a new state law on religion passed one year ago that has curtailed the activities of several non-Muslim religious groups and failed to officially register others.